DonaldB2003/SI-2024-CubeSat-SU/README.md

 # Introduction

-The course on Introduction to CubeSat and Satellite Communication offers a structured learning path covering fundamental aspects of embedded systems, communication systems, LoRa technology, antenna design, and the deployment of a TinyGS ground station.
+CubeSat and Satellite Communication offers a structured learning path covering fundamental aspects of embedded systems, communication systems, LoRa technology, antenna design, and the deployment of a TinyGS ground station.
 Participants begin by mastering ESP32 embedded systems through practical exercises in the Arduino IDE, learning GPIO programming, PWM control for LED dimming, and interfacing with sensors.
 They then delve into the basics of communication systems, understanding modulation techniques, digital communication principles, and the electromagnetic spectrum.

 Next, the course focuses on LoRa basics, exploring spread-spectrum modulation, LoRa radio architecture, and practical implementation using ESP32 with the RA-02 LoRa module.
 Participants engage in hands-on labs to establish communication between two ESP32 boards equipped with LoRa modules, measuring signal strength and quality using RSSI and SNR metrics.